lucius-barde/bardic-cms/README.md

 	2. array $args:
 		 - bool $admin: add to fetched data an "admin" fields containing the "canEdit" and "canDelete" statuses for elements.

+- getPageUrl: returns the complete URL for page $id, including parents if $id is a subpage.
+It can also return the URIs for non-page elements.

 - getSitemap: generates the root of the sitemap and begins the getSitemapTree loop.
 Requires:
 	1. array $args:
 		- bool $admin: add to fetched data an "admin" fields containing the "canEdit" and "canDelete" statuses for elements.